dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 32: Januray 30, 2017

+**Today's Progress**: @wakatime 2:34 - eact w/ @wesbos.
+Chapters 14 and 17.
+More working w/ state and props.

+**Thoughts**: Interesting course.
+Moving into using Firebase for data persistence in ch 18.
+Seeing how all the parent / child component relationships are working and communicating between them with props and state.

 ###Day 31: Januray 29, 2017

 **Today's Progress**: @wakatime 2:32 - #javascript30 Native speech recognition, then React w/ @wesbos.
 Chapters 12 and 13, React Router and understanding State.